 It’s really impossible to give a definitive answer to this question because our standard rules for literary measurement are the accredited dates of ancient texts.

 “And so it goes”, as Vonnegut so aptly put it.
 Round and round the mulberry bush the raucous arguments whirl.
-But if we look at your question of age in another way, in the context of music, say, we quickly understand that we also can employ common sense and abandon the exclusivity of literalism.
+But if we look at the question of age in another way, in the context of music, say, we quickly understand that we also can employ common sense and abandon the exclusivity of textval literalism.
 We do not have to be so fiercely fixated only upon evidence-based reality.

 Sanskrit, Pali, Pahlavi (middle Persian), Arabic, Syriac, Persian, Hebrew, Latin, Old Spanish – to name just the main ones that carried these stories from East to West.
 They also allegedly traveled to China, by the way, but I haven’t been able to verify the details of that migration.

-Yes, but this order is most stable in the first discourse of both The Panchatantra and Kalila and Dimna – the frame-story about the two jackal brothers.
+Yes, but this order is most stable in the first discourse of both The Panchatantra and Kalila and Dimna – the Frame-Story about the two jackal brothers.
 But even in this first discourse, there are significant remixes and variations as the corpus of tales travels by text or word of mouth across borders for centuries, to settle in Arabic by 750 CE, at the beginning of the Abassid dynasty.

 In Appendix I of his 1997 translation of The Panchatantra, Professor Patrick Olivelle publishes a concordance of the story sequences that are found in seven different Sanskrit versions.
 Not one is congruent with another.